-A guarantor is typically a family member or a close friend who trusts you and believes you will stay current with your payments.
+Typically a family member or a close friend who trusts you and believes you will stay current with your payments.
 However, anyone could technically qualify to be a guarantor if they are willing to put their own financial worthiness on the line and sign on your behalf.
 Normally, friends and relatives are who will be your cosigner.

 While a friend or family can co-sign, they cannot be financially linked or dependent on you, such as your spouse.
 Usually a guarantor will need to be over 21 years old and have a good score.
 They will need to be willing to undergo a check, provide identification, a proof of address and bank or other statements proving their identity.

-Often they are for larger sums of money.
+Often guarantor loans are for larger sums of money.
 If this is the case, usually your cosigner will need to own a home or other piece of property that is considered as collateral.
 If the lender requires collateral, your cosigner must have property that is valued high enough to cover their losses should you default.

 Loans for people with bad credit.

 It is typically assumed that if you need this type, you have a poor history of repaying your bills.
 You can typically get a better deal regarding interest, and far better APR interest rates, as well as loan a larger sum of money when you have a guarantor, as opposed to a payday loan.
 This type of lending is targeted to those with bad credit.
 If turned down by mainstream lenders, you still have hope with this type of borrowing.

 We offer lending, similar to the following companies.
 If interested, please click the link above or compare our offerings to our competition.

 No repayment fee

 Loan from £1,000 to £10,000